jerquanr/jerquanr.github.io/README.md

 decided to apply for several different colleges and I was accepted by George Mason University.
 <br>
 <br>College
-Accepted by George Mason University I was thrilled to begin a new chapter in my life.
-I would be able to experience college life and pursue my bachelor’s in computer science.
+<br><br>Accepted by George Mason University I was thrilled to begin a new chapter in my life.
+I
+would be able to experience college life and pursue my bachelor’s in computer science.
 The first semester went extremely well.
 I had two roommates and I was enjoying every part of college.
 Being able to do things on your own time was such a different experience than what I had at